slendersnax/slr-local-db/README.md

 Update Oct 2022, leaving it as it is now.
 I might come back later to clean it up/complete it, though it's not bad as it is.

+Update Feb 2023, working on this again. :D